How to help students understand high school geometry?

 RightStart Geometry is a hands-on geometry course for middle school where much of the work is done with a drawing board, T-square, and triangles.
 It is more pricey, but of good quality.

-Math Mammoth Geometry 1 for grades 3-5 emphasizes hands-on drawing exercises and covers a lot of geometry topics.
-Price: $7.00 (download), $12.70 (softcover printed book)
+Math Mammoth Geometry 1 for grades 3-5 emphasizes hands-on drawing exercises and covers basic plane geometry topics for those grades.
+Price: $7.50 (download), $12.70 (softcover printed book)

-Math Mammoth Geometry 2 for grades 6-7 continues the study of goemetry after Math Mammoth Geometry 1, continually emphasizing conceptual understanding, besides calculation-type exercises.
-Price: $5.80 download.
+Math Mammoth Geometry 2 for grades 6-7 continues the study of geometry after Math Mammoth Geometry 1, continually emphasizing conceptual understanding, besides calculation-type exercises.
+Price: $5.95 download, $10.40 (softcover printed book).

 Why is high school geometry difficult? - the first part of this article, explaining the Van Hiele levels.